yussufsh/deploy-ibm-cloud-private/docs/deploy-powervc-terraform.md

 ------------
 1. Login to your Terraform workstation.
 2. Clone this repository. (git clone git@github.com:IBM/deploy-ibm-cloud-private.git)
-3. Run `cd deploy-ibm-cloud-private/terraform/powervc/` to change directory.
+3. Run `cd deploy-ibm-cloud-private/terraform/powervc/` to change the directory.
 4. Run `ssh-keygen -t rsa` to generate an SSH key pair.
 This will be referenced in [Inputs](#inputs) below.
 5. Pass the [Input](#inputs) variables to align with your OpenStack (or PowerVC) deployment. (see [How To](#howto) section below)
 6. Run `terraform init` to initialize and download the terraform modules needed for deployment.
 7. Run `terraform apply` to start the ICP deployment to the OpenStack server.
-8. Wait about 30-40 minutes, you should be able to access your ICP cluster at https://<ICP_MASTER_IP_ADDRESS>:8443
+8. Wait for about 30-40 minutes.
+You should be able to access your ICP cluster at https://<ICP_MASTER_IP_ADDRESS>:8443

 See [Accessing IBM Cloud](https://github.com/yussufsh/deploy-ibm-cloud-private/blob/hdcw/README.md#accessing-ibm-cloud-private) Private for next steps.